synapseweb3/forcerelay/guide/README.md

-# Hermes Guide
+# Forcerelay Guide

-Hermes is the name of the binary that comes packaged with [IBC Relayer CLI](https://crates.io/crates/ibc-relayer-cli) crate.
+Forcerelay is the name of the binary that comes packaged with [IBC Relayer CLI](https://crates.io/crates/ibc-relayer-cli) crate.

-This directory comprises a comprehensive guide to Hermes.
+This directory comprises a comprehensive guide to Forcerelay.
 In order to build and view this guide you need to install [`mdBook`](https://github.com/rust-lang/mdBook). mdBook is a utility to create modern online books from Markdown files.